-Italy in August – Here are the Best Things to See and Do
+Italy in August – The Best Things to See & Do

 If you’re visiting Italy in August, expect high levels of heat and humidity.
 It’s the country’s hottest month, which is why many Italians leave home in the cities and head north or to the coastline.
 While it will be hot no matter where you go, the beaches and northern regions are slightly cooler.
 The averages temperatures are as follows:

 - Northern Italy: 65-85°F (18-30°C)

 Keep the weather in mind when packing for your trip so you have clothes that will be comfortable.

 Located in the town of Felire in Italy’s Veneto region, this medieval festival takes place during the first weekend in August.
 Visitors can watch the parade, see participants in time-period costumes, and watch a traditional archery competition.